Embrace Your Scars with Kintsugi, the Powerful Art Celebrating Repair

 What is Kintsugi?

 Kintsugi is a Japanese tradition of repairing broken items.
-Rather than fix things with simple glue or try to mask imperfections, the art of Kintsugi seeks to showcase the imperfections.
+Rather than fix things with simple glue or try to mask imperfections, the art of Kintsugi showcases the flaws and imperfections.

-The Japanese use silver, gold, or platinum flaked lacquer when repairing a broken item.
-This highlights the flaws and makes them part of the item’s history.
+The Japanese use silver, gold, or platinum flaked lacquer when repairing a broken item which highlights the flaws and makes them part of the item’s history.
 The word kintsugi can be loosely translated to “golden seams.”

 What Items Can I Repair?